TradeTracker/docs/docs/tags.md

 You can use these categorizations to see which tags are profitable, and which are not.
 This will help you to identify which strategies/patterns/mistakes yield your biggest losses.
 Likewise it will show you what is profitable, so you can focus on that more.

+Because the tags are used in charts, and other parts of the UI, the maximum length of a tag is fixed to 26 characters.

 ## Managing tags

 Tags can be added to a trade on the trade set up page.
 Simply enter a name for a tag, and press enter.